ManuelMunozSanz/leaflet-3d-marker/README.md

 **_rotate3d(x, y, z, a)_**

-- **_x, y, z_**: Are <number> describing the x-coordinate of the vector denoting the axis of rotation which can be a positive or negative number.
+- **_x, y, z_**: Are <number> describing the coordinates of the vector denoting the axis of rotation which can be a positive or negative number.

 - **_a_**: Is an <angle> representing the angle of the rotation.
 A positive angle denotes a clockwise rotation, a negative angle a counter-clockwise one.